pastorshow/customer-churn-analyser/README.md

 ## ⭐ If You Find This Useful

-Give the repo a star or fork it to build on it.
+Give the repo a star.

-That’s what actually separates “good repo” from “gets interviews.”